 Following are directions to the Immigration Court - New York, New York.
 For your convenience, we have also provided a link to a free mapping service.

-When you have an immigration court hearing, you must enter on the north side of the building at the WORTH STREET entrance.
+When you have an immigration court hearing, you must enter on the north side of the building at the BROADWAY entrance.

 Lines are often long, so arrive early, at least 1 hour before your appointment.
 You must have your Notice to Appear (NTA), or your Immigration Court Hearing Notice to enter the building.
 If your NTA, or your Immigration Court Hearing Notice is misplaced, you will be required to enter the building at the BROADWAY STREET entrance.

 This will take a substantially longer period of time to gain admission to the building.
 Upon entering the building, you will be required to go through a security checkpoint as well as a metal detector.